-Allowance for Doubtful Accounts and Merchant Advertiser Credits
+Allowance for Doubtful Accounts and Merchant Advertiser Credits review the allowance for collectibility on a quarterly basis.

-Accounts receivable balances are presented net of allowance for doubtful accounts and merchant advertiser credits.
-The allowance for doubtful accounts is our best estimate of the amount of probable credit losses in our accounts receivable.
-We determine our allowance based on analysis of historical bad debts, advertiser concentrations, advertiser creditworthiness and current economic trends.
-We review the allowance for collectibility on a quarterly basis.
 Account balances are written off against the allowance after all reasonable means of collection have been exhausted and the potential recovery is considered remote.
 If the financial condition of our advertisers were to deteriorate, resulting in an impairment of their ability to make payments, or if we underestimated the allowances required, additional allowances may be required which would result in increased general and administrative expenses in the period such determination was made.